 Our services are much more affordable than you might think.
 In fact, they are more cost-effective than traditional land surveys, plus you get higher-quality results in less time.

-Traditional land surveying is time-intensive and costly because of the time involved to take measurements and draw the maps.
+Traditional land surveying is time-intensive and costly because of the time involved in taking measurements and drawing the maps.
 Cemeteries that use traditional land surveying typically only use these services every three to four years, but cemeteries change much more often; this affects the accuracy of the maps.
 Drone mapping is much more cost-effective than land surveying.

 To further improve cost-effectiveness, our maps offer copy-and-paste and drag-and-drop capabilities in the drawing phase.
 In addition, there are also color-coding options for greater personalization.
-For example, you have the ability to add information to specific plots, such as identifying which interments are war heroes.
+For example, you have the ability to add information to specific plots, such as identifying which interments are war heroes for your cemetery mapping system.

 In this article, we’ve explored different options for cemetery mapping.
 There are different options available with differing price points.
 I think I’ve made it pretty clear, drone mapping is not only the most affordable option, but it also provides the highest quality too.
 In a few days, you can have your cemetery digitally mapped and have a visual record of each gravesite and each available space with the possibility of adding new plots as needed.
 You can differentiate between maintenance features and public sites as well as marking out local trees, plants, and flowers.
 You’ll have crystal-clear pictures and the option of creating detailed, interactive tour information for your visitors and families.

 Drones have the ability to help you create a fully functional, highly effective, and cost-efficient cemetery mapping model for your property.
-Whether you choose to purchase your own drone or go with our a la carte options, you’re going to love the cool options available to your funeral home with digital cemetery mapping.
+Whether you choose to purchase your own drone or go with our a la carte options, you’re going to love the cool options available to your funeral home with digital cemetery mapping systems.
+Learn more about our cemetery mapping software..